Head of the Republic of Crimea: From Ukraine to the Russian Federation

-In the aftermath of the 2014 Ukrainian revolution led by pro-European nationalists hostile to Russia, the rise of pro-Russian protests in Ukraine led to the so-called Crimean crisis, parallel to the outbreak of the war in Donbass.

-On 6 March 2014, the authorities of the autonomous republic of Crimea, emulated the next day by the authorities of Sevastopol, unilaterally declared independence from Ukraine, formalizing it jointly with a request to join the Russian Federation on March 11.

-On March 17, following a joint status referendum held on March 16, the Supreme Council of Crimea and Sevastopol City Council confirmed the independence of the newly unified Republic of Crimea from Ukraine and the popular will to join Russia.
+In the immediate aftermath of the revolution of Dignity, on 27 February 2014, Russian special forces without insignia stormed the Crimean parliament.
+A few hours later, pro-Russian deputy Sergey Aksyonov came into the parliament, and asked some of the other deputies to come as well.
+After the deputies summoned by Aksyonov were let in by the Russian soldiers guarding the parliament building, two votes were held.
+The first one appointed Aksyonov as the new Prime Minister of Crimea, and the second called for a referendum on Crimea's secession from Ukraine.
+The results for both of these votes were unanimous.
+One week later, Aksyonov and other deputies held another vote, resulting in an appeal for Russia to annex Crimea.

+On 16 March, a referendum on Crimea's status was held, with the results being overwhelmingly in favor of joining Russia.
+The next day, 17 March 2014, Crimea's newly installed authorities declared independence and requested to join Russia.

 On the same day, Russia recognized the Republic of Crimea as a sovereign state.

-On March 18, the Crimean authorities finally signed the accession treaty to the Russian Federation, thus forming the Crimean Federal District, subsequently merged into the Southern Federal District.
+On 18 March, the Crimean authorities signed the accession treaty to the Russian Federation, thus forming the Crimean Federal District, subsequently merged into the Southern Federal District.

-On April 11, the State Council of the Republic of Crimea consequently ratified a new constitution, providing for the post of Head of the Republic of Crimea, effective from April 14 of the same year.
+On 11 April, the State Council of the Republic of Crimea consequently ratified a new constitution, providing for the post of Head of the Republic of Crimea, effective from 14 April of the same year.

 Eligibility and authorities

 Under article 62 of the Constitution of the Republic of Crimea, approved by the State Council on 11 April 2014 and entered into force the following day, any Russian citizen who has reached the age of thirty can take up the post, provided that he has not been subjected to restrictions on civil and political rights.

 Formally a head of state, the head of the republic is actually a governor, subordinate to the president of the Russian Federation; he oversees the executive, and has the right to legislative initiative in the State Council, which he can also convene exceptionally.

-Furthermore, under articles 61-65 of the Constitution, he:
+Furthermore, under articles 61–65 of the Constitution, he: